Single Status Document Authentication & Legalization in Canada

 3- How to request the legalization of a Single Status (Marital Status) Certificate

-As already indicated, a number of embassies may ask for supporting documents, some of which may also need to be notarized or authenticated, to process your request.
+As already indicated, a number of embassies may ask for supporting documents, some of which may also need to be translated, notarized and authenticated to process your request.

-At Document Authentication Canada, we can help you determine what’s needed for each specific Embassy, so that your request will not be turned down and lead to unnecessary delays.
-We have the expertise to complete the entire authentication and legalization process on your behalf, saving you time and money.
+At Document Authentication Canada, we can help you determine what’s needed for each specific country, so that your request will not be turned down and lead to unnecessary delays.
+We have the expertise to complete the entire apostille (or authentication and legalization process) on your behalf, saving you time and money.

 HOW IT WORKS

-Our simple 4-step process helps you authenticate and legalize your Canadian documents in a fast & easy manner.
+Our simple 4-step process helps you apostille or authenticate and legalize your Canadian documents in a fast & easy manner.

 Start by calling us at 1-855-700-5840 or requesting a quote online.
 We’ll get back to you in 1 hour.